 So what should you buy for your nursery?
 Which items are unnecessary expenses?

-Pro tip: Before you go shopping for items to fill your nursery, add the Wikibuy browser extension.
-When you’re shopping on Amazon, Wikibuy will look for a better price at other retailers.
-They will also add any available coupon codes to your purchase.
+Pro tip: Before you go shopping for items to fill your nursery, add the Capital One Shopping browser extension.
+When you’re shopping on Amazon, Capital One Shopping will look for a better price at other retailers.
+It’ll also add any available coupon codes to your purchase at checkout.

 Essential Baby Nursery Items